tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

 ## Introduction to Jinja2 Syntax

-Jinja2 syntax can contain variables as well as some programming logic, which when evaluated (or rendered into HTML) are replaced with actual values.
+Jinja2 syntax can contain variables as well as some programming logic, which when evaluated (or rendered into HTML), are replaced with actual values.

 The variables and/or logic are placed between tags or delimiters.
 For example, Jinja templates use `{% ... %}` for expressions or logic (like `for` loops).
 Double curly braces `{​{ ... }​}` are used for outputting the results of an expression or a variable to the end user.
-The latter tag, when rendered, is replaced with a value or values, and is seen by the end user.
+The latter tag, when rendered, is replaced with a value and seen by the end user.

-Let's take a look a quick self-contained example.
-In this example you'll use the `{​{ ...  }​}` syntax to interpolate values to an HTML string.
+Let's take a quick look at a self-contained example.
+In this example, you'll use the `{​{ ...  }​}` syntax to interpolate values to an HTML string.
 If you've already installed Flask in your current environment, Jinja2 should already be there.
 If not, you can always install it to your current development environment via `pip install jinja2`.

 ```python{7,12}
 from jinja2 import Template